researchart/patterns/README.md

 that describe good and bad practice within that community.

 This repository is an experiment in letting a large community write those patterns.
+What is proposed here is a framework that includes several of the "hot topics" in SE research: the need to have clearer reviewer guidelines for different kinds of papers; the need to explore more this community's definitions of _good_ and _bad_ research, the desire to publish research reports and artifact papers.

-The aim here is that:
+The workflow suggested here is:

 -  Authors can browse, review, and suggest revisions to those patterns.
-- Those proposed changes are then reviewed by experiences researchers
-  (e.g. Associate editors or program board members)
+- Those proposed changes are then reviewed by experiences researchers (e.g. Associate editors or program board members)
   and, it they make sense, they will update the patterns.
+- Papers are then submitted, and reviewed, using the appropriate patterns.

 Patterns provide guidance for best practices when writing:

 - _Motivation_: a motivational statement on why doing some new work is important;
 - _Method_: the details on this will be investigated;